ponylang/pony-patterns/docs/async/waiting.md

     timers(consume timer)
 ```

-The Timer constructor takes 3 arguments, the class to notify, how long until our timer expires and how often to fire.
+The Timer constructor takes 3 arguments, the class to notify, how often to fire and how long until our timer expires.
 In our example code, an instance of `NumberGenerator` will be called every 5 billion nanoseconds i.e. every 5 seconds until the program is killed.

 Here's our method in `NumberGenerator` that gets executed: